The Children's Kisei (こども棋聖戦) is a Japanese children's amateur tournament began in 2011. It is an open (that is, mixed gender) event.

-The Children's Kisei is separated into two tournaments by school year.
-The two tournaments are the Lower Elementary School Division (低学年, 1st - 3rd grade) and the Upper Elementary School Division (高学年, 4th - 6th grade).
+The tournament has two sections; the Lower Elementary School Section (低学年, 1st - 3rd grade) and the Upper Elementary School Section (高学年, 4th - 6th grade).
 Note that inseis, often the best talented children of the generation, are not allowed to participate.

-British readers should note that the American 6th grade is the same age bracket as the traditional British 1st Year and Year 7 under the new numbering, that is to say age 11-12.
-The age bands of the other grades can be deduced by counting down.
+(Note on age bracket: British readers should note that the American 6th grade is the same age bracket as the traditional British 1st Year and Year 7 under the new numbering, that is to say age 11-12.
+The age bands of the other grades can be deduced by counting down.)